p88h/fake-vqa/README.md

   - Memory usage
 - `answers.json`: Contains the model's answers for QA questions
 - `summaries.json`: Contains the model's summaries for summarization tasks
+- `ocr.json`: Contains the extracted text from documents

 ## Project Structure